i-e-b/node-tree-surgeon/README.md

 ### Operations on POJO structure:

 - [x] Decompose -- turn a normal js object tree into the relational structure
+- [ ] DecomposeWithIds -- same as `decompose` but use a function to pick ids.
+In case you want to use the relational model externally.
+It's up to you to ensure the ids are unique

 ### Operations on the relational structure:

+#### Output
+- [x] Compose -- put a decomposed tree back together how it was.
+The composed object will contain auto-generated keys if any were created
+- [ ] Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
+- [ ] Harvest -- return an array of composed sub-trees (by kind, by node?)
+- [ ] Gather -- return an array of sub-trees
+    - [ ] GatherByKind
+    - [ ] GatherByNode

+#### Manipulation

 - [x] Prune -- remove subtrees by relationship kind
     - [x] PruneAfter -- remove subtrees by relationship kind, but keep the immediate children